Whistleblowing

 3. The postal or internal mail service, by sending a written report in a sealed envelope marked “STRICTLY CONFIDENTIAL” to the Head of Internal Audit;

-When they use any of these channels, whistleblowers are guaranteed the following legal protection:
+When they use any of these channels, whistleblowers are guaranteed the following legal protection under the Act on the Protection of Whistleblowers, dated June 14, 2024:

 • Confidentiality: the identity of the person making the report, the person he/she is reported on, and any person mentioned in the report is guaranteed at every stage of the process, as well as the content of the report and any relative documentation.

-• The processing of personal data: the reports and relative documentation are kept for the time required for processing of the report, and in any event for no more than five years after the date that the whistleblower is notified about the final outcome of the report.
+• The processing of personal data: the reports and relative documentation are kept for the time required for processing of the report, and in any event for no more than 3 years after the end of the calendar year in which the follow-up actions were completed, or after the completion of the proceedings initiated by these actions.
 Any personal data that are clearly not relevant to the processing of a particular report are not gathered or, if gathered accidentally, are immediately deleted.
-The personal data collected in the reporting process are processed by Banca Ifis S.p.A. as data controller in compliance with the principles and obligations set forth in the legislation on personal data protection (EU Regulation no. 2016/679 – GDPR and Legislative Decree no. 196/2003 – Privacy Code) and are protected by adequate security measures.
+The personal data collected in the reporting process are processed by Ifis Finance sp. z o.o. as data controller in compliance with the principles and obligations set forth in the legislation on personal data protection, in particular in General Data Protection Regulation (EU) 2016/679 GDPR and are protected by adequate security measures.
 Further information on the processing of personal data can be found in the information notice made available at the following link.

-• A prohibition on retaliation: all necessary measures are taken to protect the physical integrity and moral character of the reporting party, ensuring he/she is protected against any form of retaliation, criminalisation, discrimination or threat.
+• A prohibition on retaliation: all necessary measures are taken to protect the physical and psychological integrity of the reporting party, ensuring he/she is protected against any form of retaliation, criminalisation, discrimination or threat.

 The subject of the report

-The report may relate to any form of behaviour, action or omission on the part of a person working for the company, which violates the provisions of the law and which harms or may harm the public interest or the integrity of the Parent Company and/or its Subsidiaries.
+The report may relate to any form of behaviour, action or omission on the part of a person belonging to Ifis Finance sp. z o.o. business organization, which breaches Polish or European Union law and which damages or may damage the public interest or the integrity of the Parent Company and/or its Subsidiaries.
 The report may concern both violations already committed and those not yet committed that the whistleblower has reasonable grounds for believing may well happen.

 By way of example but not limited to, the report may concern conduct, actions or omissions consisting of:

-• Violations of Italian law – This category includes, by way of example but not exclusively: criminal, civil, administrative or accounting offences; alleged offences related to the application of Legislative Decree no. 231/2001, and breaches of the standards of organisation and management set out in this same Decree ; contraventions of the law with regard to the prevention of money laundering and financing of terrorism; breaches of the rules in relation to financial brokerage and banking procedures.
+• Violations of Polish law – This category includes, by way of example but not exclusively: criminal (including criminal-fiscal), civil and administrative offences; contraventions of the law with regard to the prevention of money laundering and financing of terrorism; breaches of the rules in relation to financial brokerage and banking procedures.

 • Violations of laws and regulations of the Group’s Code of Ethics or other company provisions that can be sanctioned by disciplinary action.